iniyannatarajan/Anime.jl/paper/paper.md

 where $\mathrm{X}_{spq}$ is the source coherency observed towards source $s$ by the baseline formed by stations $p$ and $q$ in the absence of corrupting effects, $\mathbf{\textit{E}}_{sp}$ and $\mathbf{\textit{G}}_p$ are complex-valued matrices describing various propagation path effects and $\mathrm{V}_{pq}$ are the VLBI measurements known as "visibilities".

 `Anime` can be run in modular or pipeline modes.
 In modular mode, the user imports `Anime` to compute instrument models by calling the relevant functions.
 In pipeline mode, no user interaction is required to generate instrument models and apply them to an observation schedule.
-The following example computes and applies instrument models to a ring-like astrophysical source observed by the interferometer.
+The following example computes and applies instrument models to a polarized ring-like astrophysical source observed by a sample EHT array with two polarization feeds labelled R and L.
 ```julia
 using Anime
 msfromuvfits("eht.uvfits", "eht.ms", "uvfits") # generate MS from UVFITS